Zearin/textmate_wiki/FAQ.md

 Be aware that definition of units are also used for word movement (<kbd>⌥←</kbd>/<kbd>⌥→</kbd>) and word selection (<kbd>⌃W</kbd>).

+### How do I set which characters are considered to be part of a word?

+When determining what constitutes a word the `characterClass` setting is first consulted which is described in the previous FAQ item, if this doesn't apply then the `wordCharacters` setting is consulted.

+You can set `wordCharacters` by creating a new settings item in the bundle editor with the value:

+    { wordCharacters = «value»; }

+The `«value»` is a string of which characters should be considered word characters, these would be in addition to those already defined as word characters.
+You can set the scope selector if you wish to limit the scope in which the characters should be considered a word character.
+This is used for completion, word movement (<kbd>⌥←</kbd>/<kbd>⌥→</kbd>) and word selection (<kbd>⌃W</kbd>).

 ### How to strip trailing whitespace on save?

 There are currently two possible ways to do this (both of which use the semantic class system):